Top 5 Government Health Insurance Schemes in India

 Established by: National Health Authority (NHA)

-AB-PMJAY or Modicare is one of the largest government-funded health insurance programs in the world.
-It provides a coverage of ₹5 lakh per family per year for secondary (referred from primary care) and tertiary (highly specialised) care hospitalisation.
+Overview: AB-PMJAY or Modicare is one of the largest government-funded health insurance programs in the world.
+It provides coverage of ₹5 lakh per family per year for secondary (referred from primary care) and tertiary (highly specialised) care hospitalisation.
 The scheme targets more than 12 crore low-income and vulnerable families, around 40% of the population of India.

 Key Features